apache/thrift/lib/haxe/README.md

 Current status
 ========================
 - tested with Haxe C++ target
-- transports: socket
+- transports: Socket, HTTP (client only), Stream
-- protocols: binary, JSON
+- protocols: Binary, JSON
 - tutorial client and server available
 - cross-test client and server available

 Further developments
 ========================
-- add HTTP transport, update tutorial and tests accordingly
 - improve to work with C#, Java and JavaScript Haxe/OpenFL targets
 - improve to work with more (ideally all) Haxe/OpenFL targets
+- add HTTP server, update tutorial and tests accordingly

 Dependencies